Lemuel Todd: Military service

 At the outbreak of the civil war, Todd raised a company of volunteers from Cumberland County.
-The unit, known as the Carlise Guards, was accepted into service of the Union Army as Company I of the 1st Pennsylvania Reserve Regiment.
+The unit, known as the Carlisle Guards, was accepted into service of the Union Army as Company I of the 1st Pennsylvania Reserve Regiment.
 Todd served as Captain of Company I and was promoted to Major and third in command of the regiment.
 He fought with the 1st Pennsylvania reserves at the Battle of Gaines's Mill, the Battle of Second Bull Run and the Battle of South Mountain.
 He briefly assumed command of the regiment when Colonel Richard Biddle Roberts was assigned to brigade command at the Battle of Gaines's Mill.

 In 1862, severe illness forced Todd to resign from the regiment.
 He continued to support the Union Army by organizing the influx of drafted men in the eastern half of Pennsylvania at Philadelphia.
 Pennsylvania Governor Andrew Gregg Curtin appointed him Inspector General of state troops on the governor's staff.
 He had responsibility for militia and State Guard units especially during the confederate army invasion of Pennsylvania led by General Robert E. Lee in 1863.

 After the war, Todd returned to law practice in Carlisle.